xl9p/IoT-Clock-RoomMonitor/README.md

  - Make sure that your user is part of the `plugdev` group by running `groups`, if not run `sudo usermod -aG plugdev $(whoami)`
  - To reload the `udev` rules use `sudo udevadm control --reload` and `sudo udevadm trigger` to trigger them
  #### Configure usbipd-win
- Since USB devices are not directly accessible inside of the WSL from Windows, you will need to use `usbipd-win` to pass them through.
+ Since USB devices are not directly accessible inside of the **WSL** from **Windows**, you will need to use `usbipd-win` to pass them through.
  This can be done in the following manner:
  - Download the driver here [usbipd-win](https://github.com/dorssel/usbipd-win/releases/tag/v5.1.0)
  - Run the installer, you may have to reboot your PC
  - Download a GUI convience tool from [WSL USB Manager](https://github.com/nickbeth/wsl-usb-manager) to make the usage more comfortable
- - After connecting the ESP32 it will be visible in the application, to flash software on the device: select the device, click bind and then attach.
-The device will be disconnect from Windows and attach itself to WSL
+ - After connecting the **ESP32** it will be visible in the application, to flash software on the device: select the device, click bind and then attach.
+The device will be disconnect from **Windows** and attach itself to **WSL**

 ### Docker Desktop
-Docker Desktop can be installed by following instructions outlined by Docker team [Install Docker Desktop on Windows](https://docs.docker.com/desktop/setup/install/windows-install/).
+**Docker Desktop** can be installed by following instructions outlined by Docker team [Install Docker Desktop on Windows](https://docs.docker.com/desktop/setup/install/windows-install/).
 ### Docker Desktop & VSCode integration
 VSCode has support for Docker integration in form of so called [Dev Containers](https://containers.dev/).
 It allows for creating and configuring Docker-integrated development environments, with all dependencies being installed only in the corresponding containers.
 You can install it as a part of the [Remote Development Extension Pack](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.vscode-remote-extensionpack) for VSCode.